Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 An introduction to the Māori world, including cultural concepts and practices, Treaty of Waitangi, pronunciation, greetings, songs, and forms of language appropriate to work contexts.
 Includes cultural experience practicum.

-Suitable for all professionals working in the University environment who wish to:
+Suitable for students and all professionals working in the University environment who wish to:

 - Develop a basic conversational fluency and proficiency in the pronunciation of Māori language used within the University of Otago